 What year is it?

-Oceans were rising, volcanoes were erupting, a giant meteor hit, ice caps emerged, land masses splitting into continents!
+Oceans rose, volcanoes erupted, a giant meteor hit, ice caps emerged and land masses split into continents!
 We know when it was by what plants and animals lived and evolved to survive our planet’s changes over millions of years.

 Discover a Nest!